spagnuolocarmine/ubuntu-openmpi-openmp/README.md

 # Authors and contributors

-- Matteo D'Auria
+- Matteo D'Auria (University of Salerno)
-- Carmine Spagnuolo
+- Carmine Spagnuolo (University of Salerno)